Types of Clients

 Dr. Moran conducts psychiatric evaluations for diagnosis and treatment planning.
 After her initial evaluation, her primary focus is on safe and effective medication management.
 Brief therapy techniques employed by Dr. Moran include cognitive-behavioral, interpersonal, supportive, solution-focused, psycho-educational approaches and trauma-informed child-parent psychotherapy.

-Dr. Moran is Board Certified in Adult Psychiatry, and Board Eligible in Child and Adolescent Psychiatry by the American Board of Psychiatry and Neurology.
+Dr. Moran is Board Certified in Adult Psychiatry, and Board Certified in Child and Adolescent Psychiatry by the American Board of Psychiatry and Neurology.
 She is a member of the American Academy of Child & Adolescent Psychiatry, the American Psychiatric Association, and an alumnus of the American Psychiatric Association’s Minority Fellowship Program.